department-of-veterans-affairs/vets-website/content/pages/employment/index.md

     - url: /employment/commitments
       title: Commit to Hiring Veterans
       description: Share your company's commitment to hiring Veterans and their spouses.
-  - heading: Explore other ways to start a career
+  - heading: Explore Other Ways to Start a Career
     links:
     - url: /employment/job-seekers/start
       title: Start or Grow Your Business